JuliaLang/www.julialang.org/blog/2021/08/juliacon-highlights.md

 ## Beyond JuliaCon 2021

 As you might be able to tell, this years conference was another massive leap for the Julia community.
 The work required to put on a conference of this size cannot be understated.
 If you would be interested in helping with future iterations of JuliaCon, we would love to hear from you!
-Please see this [Volunteer form](https://forms.gle/2KnYko7HnGKLvHJB7) and do reachout if you want to help.
+Please see this [Volunteer form](https://forms.gle/2KnYko7HnGKLvHJB7) and do reach out if you want to help.

 We also still have a [general JuliaCon 2021 feedback form](https://forms.gle/7w9q1MBow5u9kUGY7) live.
 Please feel free to send over any feedback on the conference as we are always interested in improving the experience.

-Again, huge thank you to the conference speakers, attendees, and volunteers for making this year such a huge success!
+Again, a huge thank you to the conference speakers, attendees, and volunteers for making this year such a huge success!
 We look forward to seeing you all again soon.